-Compare professional indemnity insurance from Australian insurers and protect your business from legal costs and claims
+Compare professional indemnity insurance from Australian insurance brands and protect your business from legal costs and claims

 If you are ready to speak with a consultant about different business insurance options available, simply enter your details in the form.
 Keep reading if you want to learn more about the different types of cover available.

-- Do I actually need professional indemnity insurance?
+- Does my business actually need professional indemnity insurance?

-- Professions that generally require professional indemnity insurance
+- Services that generally require professional indemnity insurance

 As mentioned previously, anyone that provides advice or a service to another in an established discipline is a potential candidate for professional indemnity insurance.
 Some typical professions that will usually require professional indemnity insurance include:

 Many professions work closely with Australian governing bodies to determine an appropriate level of professional indemnity cover that is required for their profession.
 Regulations around what types of insurance are mandatory for different industries can vary from state to state.
 It might be best to consult with your industry body to get a clear understanding of the specific types of cover you require.